gerardomorajimena/mislabel_detection/README.md

 2. Outlier_Detection.ipynb -> Notebook meant to detail the procedure of outlier detection and removal.
 It is done only for your chosen class.
 For the full automatized process use the full_mislabeled_removel.py file, which also gives the option to automatically apply PCA based on the amount of variance you wish to keep.

 3. Simple_Classifier.ipynb -> This notebook trains a multiclass classifier on the selected dataset.
 It's not meant to train an accurate classifier, but rather use it as a tool to asses the quality of your dataset.
-Train first a model on your original dataset, and then a new dataset resulting from the removal of the DBSCAN outliers.
+Train first a model on your original dataset, and then on a new dataset resulting from the removal of the DBSCAN outliers.
 Keep architecture and training procedures equal for both datasets for better comparasions.